 Engages Lower Body Muscles

 While elliptical training certainly engages your upper body (if it has moving arms), the primary movers are the muscle groups in your lower body.
 Specifically, your glutes, hamstrings, and quads will take the brunt of the burn.
 Your calves will also be working, and so will the small muscles in your feet.
-Basically, if the muscle in question is below your belly button, it’s an effective workout!
+Basically, if the muscle in question is below your belly button, it’s getting an effective workout!

 Low-Impact